Exam Policies and Procedures

 Eligibility

-Applicants who are ineligible for an examination as a result of failing to provide the required documentation by the closing date will not be enrolled into the examination.
-Applicants in this category will have their fees refunded less a 20% administrative charge.
+Applicants who are ineligible for an examination due to failing to provide the required documentation by the closing date will not be enrolled in the examination.
+Applicants in this category will have their fees refunded, less a 20% administrative charge.

 Attendance at the Examination

-Candidates must bring their passport or official identification to each part of the Examination.
-If you are not in a position to provide a passport you must produce a document with your name, signature and a current photograph.
-If you do not provide some form of photographic identification, as detailed above, you may not be admitted to the Examination.
+Candidates must bring their passport or official identification to each part of the examination.
+If you are unable to provide a passport, you must produce a document with your name, signature, and a current photograph.
+If you do not provide some form of photographic identification, as detailed above, you may not be admitted to the examination.

 Withdrawal from the Examination